ejntaylor/ejntaylor/README.md

-👨‍💻 I'm a full-stack engineer currently working on Security at Pfizer
+👨‍💻 I'm a full-stack engineer and maker.
+I'm currently working to improve Security at Pfizer as well as building out my own products.

+🔗 [Raison](https://raison.co) - I ran an agency called Raison for about ten years

+🔗 [Blog](https://ejntaylor.com) - I post about tech and product on my Blog

+---

+### Recent Projects

+💬 [Coderbud](https://coderbud.io) - Peer-to-peer pull request code reviews

+📈 [Tripppr](https://tripppr.com) - Journaling and wellness insights for the emerging psychedelic therapy industry

+📆 [Simplehours](https://simplehours.com) - A smart calendar for booking freelance work.

+---

+### My Preferred Stack
+🟢 Vue

+🔵 Tailwind

+🔴 Laravel

+🟣 Inertia

 <!--
 **ejntaylor/ejntaylor** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.